What’s The Commonplace?

 The Commonplace is for folks who like to explore the world’s nooks and crannies (and the people who live in them), sometimes by being there first-hand, but more than not with a drink in a favorite chair, absorbed in a great story.

-You’re someone who asks honest questions about belonging, exploring, home, faith, and placemaking.
-You probably also side-eye a lot of our modern culture and secretly wonder if you’re from a different era, stuck in a tesseract.
+You probably side-eye a lot of our modern culture and secretly wonder if you’re from a different era, stuck in a tesseract.
+You also probably ask honest questions about belonging, exploring, home, faith, education, placemaking, and the sacramental nature of things.

 You prefer quiet chats over the vitriol of social media, long-form essays over click-baity sound bytes, and good books over tropey action movies.
-You don’t know who’s nominated for this year’s Grammys (do they still have those?) and you definitely don’t care.
+You don’t know who’s nominated for this year’s Grammys (do they still do those?) and you definitely don’t care.
+This means you often feel out of it, pop culture-wise, but it’s the price you're willing to pay.

 You might occasionally feel spiritually homeless, but you’re also glad there are thousands of years of sage women and men who’ve shared your sentiments.
 To you, taking heed to the Democracy of the Dead makes more sense than blindly following any modern flash-in-the-pan Thought Leader™ with a color-coordinated Instagram account.